nishan-paul-2022/PMICS/notes/-network-protocol.md

 ## Network Protocols

 *   **Network Time Protocol (NTP):**
     > A networking protocol for synchronizing computer clocks over a network.
-It ensures devices have accurate and consistent time, which is critical for logging, security services like Active Directory, and the validity of digital certificates.
+It ensures devices have accurate and consistent time, which is critical for logging, security services, and the validity of digital certificates.
 NTP operates at the application layer.